MoulatiMehdi/Prime-Transformations/README.md

 # input :

-Line 1: X the integer to transform
+Line 1: X the integer to transform<br>
-Line 2: C the number of clues given about the transformation Next C Lines: For each line, a pair of integers Ai and Bi such that the transformation maps Ai to Bi
+Line 2: C the number of clues given about the transformation<br>
+Next C Lines: For each line, a pair of integers Ai and Bi such that the transformation maps Ai to Bi.

 # Output :

 One line containing Y, the result of the transformation applied to X.
-Constraints
+ ## Constraints
   2 ≤ Ai, Bi, X, Y < 2^63
   2 ≤ Pi ≤ 100

 # Example
   Input       Output<br>